 The many wonderful things to do in Xian

 Corrinne from Reflections on Route

 Xian is by far my favorite city in China.
 Far from the chaos, glitz, and glamour of some of the more well-known cities, Xian provides a countryside charm and at the same time has so many sights to see and do.
 The most important of these is the UNESCO World Heritage Army of Clay Soldiers.
 Housed in three pavilions, it’s a fascinating idea that an emperor could have thousands of unique men, horses, and even carts made to scare off his enemies.
 As cool as they are, though, they aren’t the only things to do in Xian.
 Xian has great restaurants, museums, and interestingneighborhoods.
 One of my favorite parts of the city is the Muslim Quarter.
 Visiting the Great Mosque is a bit of peaceful respite from the rest of the city, and when done sightseeing, you can eat street food until your stomach hurts.
 I love the dumplings, the meat skewers, and just looking for something new an unusual.
+You can easily get the high speed train from Beijing to Xian.
 If you are heading to China, go to Xian; you’ll love it.

 Hiking on Huashan

 Joyce from Simply by Joy

 One of my favorite hiking spots in China is Hua Mountain without doubt!
 The holy mountain is located at the Shaanxi province; not too far from the terracotta warrior city Xi’an.
 Hua Mountain is known to be one of the five Great Mountains of China and you might have heard of it as ‘the most dangerous hike in the world’.
 I’m sure you’ve seen many videos of the plank wall.
 There are several peaks that each offers their unique features.